Home

 It seems certain areas of the home’s walls and ceilings lend themselves to painting opportunities.

 Starting at the top; ceilings on new homes are typically left unpainted.
 Which is the most economical option.
-But a lighter, brighter appeal can be achieved with rolling on ceiling paint (rolling on in a direction counter to the natural light entering through a window).
+But a lighter, brighter appeal can be achieved by rolling on ceiling paint (rolling on in a direction counter to the natural light entering through a window).

 For the case of treyed ceilings, these provide a special opportunity.
 Scenery here is effective in the form of outdoor pictures, abstracts or what have you.
 Darker tones can bring in a sense of detached height.
 Lighter or much of the same tone can provide an appealing continuation.

-Within the trey - for that angular crown mould installed here or at the lower ceiling/wall juncture - closing that miniature shadow gap between the walll and casing with a clean bead of tub-and-tile caulk seals things up airtight and unnoticeable (with a continual rinse rag).
+Within the trey - for that angular crown mould installed here or at the lower ceiling/wall juncture - closing that miniature shadow gap between the wall and casing with a clean bead of tub-and-tile caulk seals things up airtight and unnoticeable (with a continual rinse rag).

 - Just some of the ways inside painting matters.